jeffreyjsung/jeffreyjsung.github.io/content/blog/rookiedb.md

 # post type
 type: "post"
 ---
-#### B+ Trees
-The first thing I implemented for database was B+ Tree indices.
-I implemented this data structure for use with our internal DataBox datatype.
-Also provided support for scans and bulk loading.

-#### Joins and Query Optimization
-Next, I implemented some common join algorthims (nested loops joins, hash joins, external sort, sort merge join) and a limited version of the Selinger optimizer.
-Plan space search for the database was implemented according to System R.

-#### Concurrency
+#### Summary
+RookieDB is a database implementation that supports simple transactions in series.

+Features that I added include:
+- Data structure for B+ Tree indices
+- Support for scans and bulk loading
+- Common join algorithms (nested loop, hash, external sort, sort merge)
+- A version of the Selinger optimizer (plan space search) based on System R
-Then, I created lock types and the queueing system for locks, ensuring there are no conflicts.
+- Lock types and queuing system for locks

-#### Recovery
-Finally, I implemented write-ahead logging and support for savepoints, rollbacks, and ACID compliant restart recovery.
+- Write-ahead logging, savepoints, rollbacks, ACID-compliant restart recovery